This post is part of the 30 Days Towards Connected Parenting series.

 It can sometimes happen as fast as a loving, knowing smile.

-It doesn’t have to be a set “connection time” but recognising the moments you can capitalise on.
+It doesn’t (and shouldn’t, in my opinion) have to be a set “connection time” but recognising the moments you can capitalise on.

 I find making otherwise mundane times a moment for connection (car trips, meal prep, bed time) is helpful.